jtoppins/dct/doc/02-administrators.md

 Shows DCT script errors in a modal message box.
 Meant for development use only, as the game will be unresponsive until the message box is closed.

+#### `emptyslottimeout`

+ * _value:_ time in seconds
+ * _default:_ 0

+Sets how long an empty player slot can be before its mission is automatically aborted.
+A value of 0 means missions will only be aborted when the mission itself times out, while a positive value makes empty slots time out faster.

+Note that because the AssetManager runs every 2 minutes, the actual timeout value can only have a granularity of 2 minutes.